Piecewise classifier mappings: Learning fine-grained learners for novel categories with few examples: Related work

 Fine-grained recognition is a challenging problem and has recently emerged as an active topic~\cite{Khosla11stanforddogs, cars, WahCUB200_2011}.
 Over the past decade, fine-grained recognition has achieved high performance levels thanks to the integration of powerful deep learning techniques with large annotated training datasets.
 A number of effective fine-grained recognition methods have been developed in the literature~\cite{Steve14BMVC, Taomei17CVPR, Shao16CVPR, Max15NIPS, Di15CVPR, Tsungyu15ICCV, Yu16TIP}.
 Among them, some work, \emph{e.g.},~\cite{Max15NIPS, Tsungyu15ICCV}, attempted to learn a more discriminative feature representation by developing powerful deep models.
 Some methods aligned the objects in fine-grained images to eliminate pose variations and the influence of camera position, \emph{e.g.},~\cite{Steve14BMVC, Di15CVPR}.
 Moreover, some of them relied on localizing discriminative parts with/without strong supervisions, \emph{e.g.},~\cite{Taomei17CVPR, Shao16CVPR, Di15CVPR}.

-However, current fine-grained recognition systems assume a set of categories known \emph{a priori}, despite the obviously dynamic and open nature of the visual world~\cite{feedforward16NIPS,Wang16ECCV,L2Lobjdec15CVPR}.
-Compared with previous work, we are the first to study fine-grained image recognition in a challenging few-shot learning setting where the model is required to recognize novel fine-grained categories by only a few labeled images.
+However, current fine-grained recognition systems assume a set of categories known \emph{a priori}, despite the obviously dynamic and open nature of the visual world~\cite{feedforward16NIPS,Wang16ECCV,L2Lobjdec15CVPRdd}.
+Compared with previous work, we are studying fine-grained image recognition in a challenging few-shot learning setting where the model is required to recognize novel fine-grained categories by only a few labeled images.